How To Count Cards in Blackjack

 What is Card Counting in Blackjack?

 Card counting in blackjack is not predicting the next card.
 It does not guarantee a win, and it can lead to losses.
-And contrary to what casino owners and operators believe, it’s also not cheating.
-If you learn how to count cards in blackjack, it’s merely using your mind in a different way.
+And contrary to what casino owners and operators believe, it’s not cheating.
+If you learn how to count cards in blackjack, it’s merely using your mind differently.

 Why Counting Cards is a Bad Idea